What is a budget and what can it be used for?

 - Ask for receipts for every purchase you make, no matter how small.

-Once a week, enter your daily spending on a spreadsheet or Google Docs.
+Once a week, enter your daily spending on a spreadsheet or in Google Docs (it’s free to use).
 Use that information to compute monthly totals to match up with your budget.

 Step 4 – Analyze spending vs. income